dmitrynovik/NetEnumerableExtensions/README.md

 ```
 All above extensions are null-safe and accept nulls as legit input, e.g. there is no need to write checks to prevent null reference exceptions.

-The behavior on input nulls is same as on empty sets - no action executed or empty enumerator is being returned.
+The behavior on input nulls is same as on empty enumerables - no action executed or empty enumerator is being returned.
 ```
 ICollection<int> bugger = null;